shanf-gh/100-days-of-code/README.md

 The log of my #100DaysOfCode challenge.
 Started on [August 11, 2018].

+### Day 018 August 28, 2018
+**Today's Progress**:
+Learned a great deal about aggregate and pipeline for mongodb.
+Unfortunately I don't have enough time to finish the three chapters before the deadline.

 ### Day 017 August 27, 2018
 **Today's Progress**:
 Reviewed Javascript on fCC and started a mongoDB course M121 MongoDB Aggregation framework course.